drivera123/LDRS500/critical-thinking.md

 ## **The Impact of Critical Thinking in my Leadership Context  Paper **

+This assignment is mandatory for all students in LDRS500 including online and on-site cohorts.

 Due:

 * Part 1 - Rough draft - week 3